Fleas in Spain: Pet Owner's Guide to Identification

 If friends visit with their pets, or you adopt a new animal, ensure it’s treated before or immediately upon arrival.
 Rescue animals from Spanish perreras (shelters) and protectoras often carry fleas — your vet visit upon adoption should include flea treatment as standard.

-When to Call a Professional
+When Should You Call a Professional for Fleas?

 Most flea infestations can be managed with the three-phase approach outlined above.
 However, there are situations where professional pest control is warranted.